Kilt, Black Watch tartan

 Such skirt is, contrary to the “authorized” kilt liner, wide, really wide, and accordingly much more like a kilt, in fact.
 The elastic waist and the jersey fabric you’ll know already from your underwear or sport clothes.
 So, nothing feminine per se about that.
 When worn under a kilt a skater skirt is just open, roomy underwear, which shall protect your precious kilt efficiently against you.

-Above, a grey skater skirt is serving as kilt underwear.
-Unless the kilt is grey, a black skirt is better, however, because it shall 'disappear' in the shadow under the kilt.
+The skirt shown under the kilt above is grey, but unless the kilt is grey, a black skirt is to prefer, because it better 'disappears' into the shadow under your kilt.

 But how about comfort, you may ask, when wearing a kilt liner or skater skirt as underwear?
 Try it out.
-I guess you'll find these “semi-commando” things very much as good as the ‘real thing’.
+I guess you'll find these “semi-commando” things coming very close to the ‘real thing’.

 However, if you think tradition must be followed, forget about this advice, whether kilt liner or skater skirt, and do what do you must.